kokoichi206/til/books/typescript/memo.md

 - Don't get me wrong.
 - When are errors surfaced?
 - Why?
 Don't ask me, I'm just the guy writing this book.
+- Here's what a function looks like in TypeScript
+- Thankfully, TypeScript has your back.
+- That is intentional.
+  - Was it intentional?
+- So far in this book, we've been talking about the hows and whys of concrete types, and functions that use concrete types.
+- You are spot-on
+  - Your guess was spot-on
+- How exactly does this work?
+Let's walk through it step by step.